Transportation

 E-Bike Voucher Program

-New!
-The E-Bike Voucher Program provides up to $1,500 to residents meeting a certain income qualification (low to moderate income) to purchase a new electric bike.
-The Program is accepting applications through April 28th.
-Eligible residents can apply for the voucher here.
+The E-Bike Voucher Program provides up to $1,500 to low income residents to help them purchase a new electric bike.
+The program is currently closed.

 Ride-Sharing and Car-Sharing